 Q: Are donations made to me or on my behalf tax deductible?

-Q: I work for my church (part time, full time, or on an occassional basis).
+Q: I work for my church (part time, full time, or on an occasional basis).
 Can my church pay Westminster directly, instead of me?

 A: Support given in exchange for services rendered cannot legally be matched.
-Any work that you complete for anyone (including your church) must either be on a volunteer basis, or in addition to your regular payroll.
+Any work that you complete for anyone giving toward your tuition (including your church) must be on a volunteer basis, or donations must be in addition to your regular payroll.
 You are not permitted to receive payment in the form of tuition support.